Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 That sounds easy and doable, right?
 Not exactly.
 Your business or brand needs to have a successful social media strategy to see tangible results.
 Additionally, you also have to put in the work and invest in the resources to achieve success.
 If you want to grow your business online, you need to start attempting to understand social media.
 It is imperative to keep up-to-date with the latest social media trends and understand various platforms' changing algorithms.

 With so many possibilities, it may all seem a little overwhelming at first.
-That’s why we’ve created this ultimate guide for social media marketing.
+That’s why we’ve created this ultimate guide to social media marketing.
 Follow along in the following sections, where we will touch on various topics surrounding social media.

 Table of Contents

-- Social Media Marketing Definitions
+- Social Media Marketing Terms & Definitions

 - Social Media Marketing for Business